5 tips for self-employed women to get super sorted

 1. Know what you will need in retirement and make a plan

 There are different ways to calculate how much you will need to save to live comfortably in retirement.
-As a rough guide, the Association of Superannuation Funds of Australia (ASFA), estimates that single woman will need around $46,494 per year to live comfortably.
+As a rough guide, the Association of Superannuation Funds of Australia (ASFA), estimates that, as at December 2022, single woman will need around $49,462 per year to live comfortably.

 Once you have an idea of what you might need, check out how you’re tracking in the ASIC Money Smart Retirement Planner Calculator.
 This will give you an indication as to whether you are on track or need to take action to boost your retirement savings.